Ben Hazel

-Ben Hazel (born 22 May 1990) is a professional English darts player, who is currently playing in World Darts Federation events.
+Ben Hazel (born 22 May 1990) is an English professional darts player who plays in World Darts Federation (WDF) events.

 Career

 In May 2018, Hazel won the Vilnius Open, he beat Łukasz Wacławski in the final.
 In 2019, he reached Quarter-Finals in both the Swedish and Belfry Open.

 In October 2019, he qualified for the 2020 BDO World Darts Championship as one of the Playoff Qualifiers, he defeated Jesús Noguera and Allan Edwards to secure his place in the tournament.
 He beat Joe Chaney in the preliminary round and Gary Robson in the last 32, before losing to Chris Landman.